-In addition, factors that contribute a lot to the conversations are the time the conversation takes place and the settings that are done.
+In addition, factors that contribute a lot to the conversations are the time the conversation takes place and the settings in which it is done.
 Also, the background knowledge of users affects a lot.

-These are some common factors that affect the intent of the semantic search.
+These are some common factors that affect the intent of the search.

 Therefore, we can say that semantic search helps solve people’s queries.
 For example, if a person searches for a restaurant in a search engine, it gives a complete list of restaurants nearby.

 It means one does not have to type long queries in search bars.
-Thus, semantic search has made the life of people much easy.
+Thus, semantic search has made the lives of people much more accessible.

 If you are running your website, then for better conversation rates, you have to engage users in your content.
 If a person finds all the required information from your site, he won’t need to go anywhere else.